Robin Guthrie: Career

 Following the break-up of Cocteau Twins in 1998, Guthrie released his first solo record, Imperial, in 2003 on Bella Union Records.
 Guthrie's next release, which was co-written with Harold Budd, was the film score for Gregg Araki's Mysterious Skin.
 The soundtrack was released in May 2005 by Commotion and consists of 15 complete songs based on the short pieces used in the film.

 In 2006, Guthrie signed a four-album solo deal with Darla Records, the first product of which was the album Continental.
 In February 2007, American webzine Somewhere Cold voted Continental best album of 2006, on their 2006 Somewhere Cold Awards Hall of Fame, and ranked Guthrie Artist of the Year.
 He subsequently released two four-track EPs, Everlasting and Waiting for Dawn.

 Two more collaborations with Harold Budd (who had previously announced his musical retirement) were released simultaneously in 2007.
 After the Night Falls and Before the Day Breaks were both co-composed, co-produced and played with Budd.
-Like the soundtrack to Mysterious Skin, both albums are slow, drifting pieces primarily utilising treated guitar and piano.
+Like the soundtrack to Mysterious Skin, both albums feature slow, drifting pieces primarily created with treated guitar and piano.

 Guthrie has also collaborated with singer Siobhan de Maré (formerly of Mono) as the band Violet Indiana.
 Their first full-length album, Roulette, was released in 2001.
 A second album, Russian Doll, followed in 2004.
 In March 2006 Guthrie reported on his weblog that the group had started work again on new material.

 In May 2009, Mirrorball, an album-length collaboration between Guthrie and John Foxx was released on Metamatic Records.